SushyDev/vapor-store/README.md

 - [ ] Make it so the downloader always over writes zips
 - [ ] Implement better updater
 - [ ] Clean out the snackbar notification service code
-- [ ] Allow the progress bar to be dynamically added and removed
+- [ ] Search in installed games list

 ### Issues